Senaith/Project-3-Matomo-Web-Analytics-on-Cloud/README.md

 ### Step 8 — Pushing Docker Images to a Docker Repository

 The next logical step after creating a new image from an existing image is to share it with a select few of our friends, the whole world on Docker Hub, or other Docker registry that we have access to.
 To push an image to Docker Hub or any other Docker registry, we must have an account there.
+If you don't have a Docker hub account already then please follow the instructions from this video https://youtu.be/ty91qhd7L24 and create one.

 We’ll be prompted to authenticate using our Docker Hub password.
 If our password is correct then, authentication should succeed.

 ![43](https://user-images.githubusercontent.com/91766546/156932324-e894624f-ee14-4c80-97c2-73c1d45fc9c7.png)